WayPointVenturesOrg/coursewarelibrary/ENU/55349AC/Labs/Mod01/0101-Plan an IPv4 addressing scheme.md

 6. Complete the following to verify the IP Configuration.

-   At the Windows PowerShell command prompt, enter the following command, and then press Enter:
+   At the Windows PowerShell command prompt, enter the following command, and then select Enter:

    ```
    Get-NetIpConfiguration